 I drop my pack at the summit cairn and scramble both sides of the Pass to take a photo of Eiffel Tower.
 It is worth the easy scramble to get above 2,743 m (9,000 feet) for views of the broad valley of lakes, moraines and Larch forest.

 Lunch is enjoyable in the sun with shelter from the breeze in a natural rock alcove above the Pass.
 In early afternoon I begin the return trip by dropping straight off the Pass and off-trailing for a closer view of Eiffel Lakes before scrambling back up the side of the valley to regain the trail.
 Hiking in sun, boots, shorts and my pack is glorious.
-Thousands of years ago this entire valley was buried in 915 m (3,000 ft) of ice.
+Thousands of years ago this entire valley was buried under 915 m (3,000 ft) of ice.